 - Finally you also just need to ‘dare to do’.

 Since we finished the course, some changes on division and company level occurred.
 The agile transformation went to a second phase with more emphasis on governance issues.
 The software engineers are now part of a bigger common pool.

 Olivier has given up his team lead role to focus more on solving concrete business issues and joined a team developing a new mobility solution for travel planning.
 He is focussed more on enabling exchanges, organising a large engineering event and fostering mutual help between software developers.

-Daniel still leads the UX team.
+Daniel and his team keep evolving the UX topic within SBB.
 The team was able to push forward a joint information platform and topics on how to increase the UX maturity in the company.
-With his team he currently evaluates, how they could use self-organisation to go forward on their mission to increase the UX maturity of the company and serve the needs of our stakeholders.”
+They collaborate with the customer orientation community and a newly started internal human factors network.
+In addition they explore how elements from self-organisation approaches help to increase the UX maturity, improve collaboration and better address the needs of their stakeholders from many different departments.